MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/internet-explorer-11-retirement.md

 Leading up to August 2021, we will provide multiple in-product messages to help users transition over to a new modern browser.
 In August 2021, users will no longer be able to access Yammer and all its integrations from Internet Explorer 11.

 For customers using the embedded Yammer experience (Yammer Embed) on custom-built sites, we are working on updating Embed with the new Yammer experience, but this will only be available from Internet Explorer leading up to August 2021.
-To get the new Yammer Embed experience in August 2021, you will need to access it from Edge or another modern browser.
+To get the new Yammer Embed experience in August 2021, you will need to access the site from Edge or another modern browser.

 We recommend moving your site to a modern browser like Edge or configuring your site to be supported in IE mode in Edge.
 This will allow your users to still access all your site has to offer from a new modern browser.
 For more information about how to configure IE mode for your site, see [Configure IE mode policies](https://docs.microsoft.com/deployedge/edge-ie-mode-policies).